papadanku/papadanku.github.io/doc/source/blog/gpu/autoexposure.rst

 * When you \(or your camera\) are in a **dark place**, you become **more sensitive to light**, trying to gather as much as possible to see.
 * When you \(or your camera\) are in a **bright place**, you become **less sensitive to light**, preventing everything from looking washed out.

-**This is the main goal of auto exposure:** to automatically change how sensitive we are to light, depending on how bright our surroundings are.
+**This is the main goal of auto exposure**: to automatically change how sensitive we are to light, depending on how bright our surroundings are.
 It helps us see details in both dark shadows and bright highlights.

 How We Measure a Scene's Brightness
 -----------------------------------